What to expect on your first chiropractic visit at Simply Chiropractic?

 Once you fill out your paperwork and e-sign everything, you will be ready for your appointment.
 When you meet with your chiropractor, he will review your paperwork with you.
 He may ask you clarifying questions.
 Then he will do an examination that includes taking your vitals (height, weight, blood pressure, temperature, blood pulse, and blood oxygen saturation).
 Then he will do a basic neurological examination.
 For this, he will check to make sure your muscles work, he will check your skin sensations, and he will check your reflexes.
 Then he will do a spinal examination.
 This includes checking your range of motion, a check for tenderness along the joints and muscles of your spine, and he will check for pain symptoms by having you do some movements.
 If you have problems in other areas of the body, he will check those areas in a similar manner.

 Once the exam is complete, he will tell you what he found, and explain why you are having symptoms.
 He will then recommend treatment or further evaluation, based on his findings.
 He may make other recommendations based on his exam findings and your medical history.
 He will have you sign an additional form during his report of findings.
-If you are a good candidate, he will treat you using an adjustment.
+If you are a good candidate, he will treat you using an adjustment technique that will be best suited for you.

 What to expect on your first nutrition visit?